 Instead of simply avoiding and discouraging disharmony, which puts the focus on what should not happen, a much healthier approach is to actively work towards resolving conflicts as they arise.
 This is more of a “ok let’s talk this through” response, instead of “why must you always complain!”
 People who persistently try to avoid conflict tend to put the focus on wishing others didn’t disagree or get upset.
 Which is both unrealistic and indeed tends to increase tensions when anyone does disagree or gets upset.
 Those whose voice is silenced in childhood can struggle to speak up for themselves or others when facing injustices.
 Or struggle to cope with their child’s upsets.
 See the patterns?

-So much of the focus in my Courses, be they in the room or online, are on helping parents learn to change this stress response.
+So much of the focus in my eCourses are on helping parents learn to change this stress response.
 Most people need such courses or counselling to help them change their pre-programmed responses through improved self-care, self-healing and emotional regulation practices that need to be practiced regularly until they become internalized.

-People who develop the skills to manage their emotions that conflicts bring plus skills to communicate effectively and fairly will be naturally teaching their children healthy conflict resolution skills.
+People who develop the skills to manage the emotions that conflicts bring, plus skills to communicate effectively and fairly will naturally teach their children healthy conflict resolution skills.
 These skills bring huge advantages in life.